ganeti/ganeti/doc/design-ovf-support.rst

 ---------------

 Disk conversion for both import and export is done using external tool called qemu-tools.
-The same tool is used to determine the type of disks.
+The same tool is used to determine the type of disk, as well as its virtual size.

 Import